Home

 How long will the eruption last?

 Hard to say.
-What Santa Cruz Ship and the luxury Isabela II witnessed over that weekend is a sign that eruptions are the hardest things to forecast.
+What Santa Cruz Ship and the luxury Isabela II Yacht witnessed over that weekend is a sign that eruptions are the hardest things to forecast.

 For example, the M/V Santa Cruz saw the flows at 04h00 on Saturday May 14th and the Yacht Isabela II saw very little activity on Sunday evening, May 15th.